 The emerging field of Ecotherapy is very clear that nature can have a profound impact on our mood, anxieties, attention, cognitive abilities, memory and a host of others.
 There’s a reason that doctors in Scotland have long been prescribing nature to reduce symptoms of depression, stress and ADHD.
 Take a look at the “course of treatment” recommended by doctors in Shetland (Warning!
 May cause smiling).

 The point here is that when the evidence moves from observational and anecdotal to empirical, we have to listen, and we must embrace it.
-Our learners deserve only the best learning experience we can possibly offer them.
+Our learners deserve only the best learning experience we can possibly offer them and not confined in a single learning methodology.
 Whether standing, moving, running or sitting, whether on a stool in our studio getting messy with 3D printers or sitting in the forest on portable chairs discussing today’s discoveries, our learners will always be at the centre.

-Learn more about our nature-based learning programme offering for learners ages 6-11 at Learnlife Nature Hub.
-The Nature Hub is in a beautiful location, 20 kilometres outside of Barcelona, that lends itself to the focus of the learning while learners immerse themselves in their natural environment.
+Learn more about our nature-based learning programme offering for learners ages 6-11 years old in our Primary Years Programmes.
+The Primary Years Programmes take place at Learnlife's Eco Hub, our second learning hub, is a sustainability and innovation centre in Castelldefels, that lends itself to the focus of the learning while learners immerse themselves in their natural environment.